ooples/pine_script_docs/source/primer/First_indicator.rst

 Second version
 --------------

-The first version of our script calculated MACD "manually", but because Pine is designed for indicator- and strategy-writing, built-in Pine functions exist for many common indicators, including one for...
+The first version of our script calculated MACD "manually", but because Pine is designed to write indicators and strategies, built-in Pine functions exist for many common indicators, including one for...
 MACD: `ta.macd() <https://www.tradingview.com/pine-script-reference/v5/#fun_ta{dot}macd>`__.

 This is the second version of our script: